What is a "Learning Commons" Anyway?

 According to the Canadian Learning Commons Network:

-Here at Queen's, the Learning Commons is located on the ground floor of Joseph S. Stauffer Library, the flagship Arts and Science Library on campus.
-Along with our partners, the Adaptive Technology Center, Student Academic Success Services, Queen's Libraries, and ITServices, the Learning Commons strives to offer students many of the above listed services.
+Here at Queen's, the Learning Commons is located on the ground floor of Joseph S. Stauffer Library, the Humanities, Social Sciences, Business, Government Documents, Data and Maps Library on campus.
+Along with our partners, the Adaptive Technology Centre, Student Academic Success Services, Queen's University Library, and ITServices, the Learning Commons strives to offer students many of the above listed services.
 For more information on the Queen's Learning Commons, please feel free visit our History of the QLC page.

-For more information on other Learning Commons in Canada, more resources on Learning Commons or information on the Canadian Learning Commons Annual Conference, please visit the Canadian Learning Commons Network website.
+For more information about other Learning Commons in Canada, more resources on Learning Commons or information on the Canadian Learning Commons Annual Conference, please visit the Canadian Learning Commons Network website.